LLNL/RAJA/docs/sphinx/user_guide/feature/policies.rst

  cuda_thread_z_direct                   kernel (For)  Map loop iterations to
                                                       CUDA threads in
                                                       z-dimension
- cuda_thread_x_loop                     kernel (For)  Extends thread-x-direct
+ cuda_thread_x_loop                     kernel (For)  Similar to thread-x-direct
-                                                      policy by adding a
+                                                      policy, but applies a
-                                                      block-stride loop
+                                                      block-stride loop so it
+                                                      doesn't limit number of
+                                                      loop iterations.
- cuda_thread_y_loop                     kernel (For)  Extends thread-y-direct
+ cuda_thread_y_loop                     kernel (For)  Similar to thread-y-direct
-                                                      policy by adding a
+                                                      policy, but applies a
-                                                      block-stride loop
+                                                      block-stride loop so it
+                                                      doesn't limit number of
+                                                      loop iterations.
- cuda_thread_z_loop                     kernel (For)  Extends thread-z-direct
+ cuda_thread_z_loop                     kernel (For)  Similar to thread-z-direct
-                                                      policy by adding a
+                                                      policy, but applies a
-                                                      block-stride loop
+                                                      block-stride loop so it
+                                                      doesn't limit number of
+                                                      loop iterations.
  cuda_block_x_direct                    kernel (For)  Map loop iterations to
                                                       CUDA thread blocks in
                                                       x-dimension